Configuring Colors and Fonts

 IntelliJ IDEA comes with a number of pre-defined color schemes.
 You can select one of them, or create your own one, and configure its settings to your taste.

-- Under the Color Scheme node, open pages to configure specific color preferences and font types for the different supported languages and IntelliJ IDEA components.
+Under the Color Scheme node, open the corresponding pages to configure specific color preferences for the supported languages and IntelliJ IDEA components.

 The node Language Defaults is actually language-agnostic.
 It contains the settings that are common to the majority of the supported languages (keywords, dots, commas, parenthesis etc.)